Police searching for missing 23-year-old man

-EAGAN, Minn. — The Eagan Police Department is searching for a missing man who was last seen leaving the area of Coachman Road and Yankee Doodle Road around 2 a.m.
-Sunday morning.
+EAGAN, Minn. — The Eagan Police Department is searching for a missing man who was last seen leaving the area of Coachman Road and Yankee Doodle Road on Sunday.

-Authorities say Bryce Borca, 23, was wearing a patterned cardigan sweater, black pants, black tie and white sneakers when he was last seen.
+Authorities say Bryce Borca, 23, was wearing a patterned cardigan sweater, black pants, a black tie and white sneakers when he was last seen around 2 a.m. on Oct.
+30.

-Several other agencies are assisting the Eagan Police Department with the search.
+Several other agencies are helping the Eagan Police Department with the search.
+On Monday morning, Eagan Police posted that they don't need any more assistance helping to search for Borca, but asked anyone who lives south of Lone Oak Road, west of Pilot Knob Road and north of Silver Bell Road to check their outside security cameras from Oct.
+30 from 2-4 a.m. for any sign of Borca.

 Anyone with information about Borca’s whereabouts is asked to contact Detective Coulson at 651-675-5876.